Funding your WIL experience

 Travel Grants in Arts and Education

-Eligibility and selection criteria:
+Eligibility and selection criteria typically involves the following:

 a.
 Students need to have been offered a place in a Faculty of Arts and Education program.
 Grant applications will not be accepted until students have been formally offered and secured a place in a program